Vegan foods high in phosphorus.

 Phosphorus is present in bones and teeth, and it’s a key component of DNA, RNA, and cell membrane structure.[2]

-Also, it’s essential for the energy production, as phosphorus is an important component of ATP.
+Also, it’s essential for energy production, as phosphorus is an important component of ATP.
 ATP is the body’s key energy source.
 The main components of ATP are carbon, nitrogen, hydrogen, oxygen, and phosphorus.

 In addition, phosphorus is important for many functions of the human body, such as activation of enzymes, maintenance of normal pH, and energy storage.

 Moreover, the phosphorus content in the human body is up to 1.4% of fat-free mass.
 Bones and teeth are the main storage of phosphorus.
-They contain about the 85% of body phosphorus.
+They contain about 85% of body phosphorus.
 Most noteworthy, phosphorus and calcium are the two most vital minerals for strong bones and teeth.
 There are many plant-based sources of calcium as well.

 Who is at risk for phosphorus deficiency?